m4ce/logstash-filter-rancher_metadata/README.md

 This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).

 This filter add rancher metadata to messages that contain a Docker container ID.
+It's heavily inspired from [logstash-filter-docker_metadata](https://github.com/tgermain/logstash-filter-docker_metadata).

 At current, the filter enriches the messages with the following tags
 - Container name (name)